Travelers, there is no path, paths are made by walking.

 Although my parents stressed the importance of good grades and a finished education, they did not actually encourage us to think beyond our hobbies while we were in our teens.
 I remained clueless, and as a result my choice for Business School was a serendipitous one.
 Nevertheless I got in and graduated and I found work rather easily without having a career master plan or a CV to match.
 My journey had started.

 On the outside things seems to go well, or at least okay, despite the moving and hardship.
 My dad suffered from a heavy heart attack when I was 10 and was no longer able to work.
 Eight years later he was diagnosed with cancer, which lead to his death in 1989 (age 59).
-Not only that, I also had a hard time during my adolescent years.
+Not only that, I also had a hard time growing up, especially during my adolescent years.
 It all weighed heavily on me, more than I was aware of, or cared to admit to myself and others.

 peter has left the building

-Being confronted with such a big loss at a relatively young age changes your perspective on life and what's important.
+Being confronted with such a big loss at a relatively young age changes your perspective on life and on what's important.
 I still had no idea who I was, with everything that had been going on in my life since I was 10, and even before as a toddler, I was never really present.
 Did not want to be here.
 It had severely undermined my sense of safety and sense of self.
 It was my intelligence, ability to improvise and sportsmanship that helped me survive all those years, now I could add to the mix my need for authenticity and natural authority plus my willingness to deeper explore my inner worlds.
 My career path became a reflection of that exploration, with my jobs becoming my best teachers.

 After ups and downs in the 15 years since graduating, I turned 40 and took a big leap of faith and started my own company in 2007.
 That seemed a turning point somehow, as I embarked on an adventurous inner and outer journey, inspired and fueled at the time by my discovery and love for pavement art on the one hand; and my hunger for creativity, teamplay and original ideas on the other hand.
 Now 13 years later, at the age of 53 as I write this (January 2020), I find myself at a cross roads again.
 A few months ago my mom passed away at age 86, thirty years after my dad.
 With her passing, a new chapter begins for me.
 Or maybe even a whole new book.